jonkarrer/alpaca_api_client/README.md

 and they provide various endpoints to access over http.
 The goal of this package is to provide the bare minimum tools for using the Alpaca API.

-Still exploring Rust and open source development, so this package may not be as professional or robust as other libraries out there.
-I am committed to creating and maintaining this library to the best of my ability, and do use this daily for stock trading.

 ## Features

 - **Get Stock Bars**